bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 Snapshot
 ========

 The snapshot() method of IPyClient returns a Snap object which is a copy of the state of the client.
-This could be used if you wish to pass this state to your own routines, perhaps to record values.
+This could be used if you wish to pass this state to your own routines, perhaps to record values in another thread without danger of them being updated.

 .. autoclass:: indipyclient.ipyclient.Snap
    :members: dumps, dump

 The dumps and dump methods can be used to create JSON records of the client state.

+Note: the messages attribute is cast as a list rather than a collections.deque

+The JSON record does not include BLOB values, they are set as null.